pfraces-labs/functional-webcomponents/README.md

 > An unnamed slot will be filled with all of the custom element's top-level
 > child nodes that do not have the slot attribute.
 This includes text nodes.

-Although not specified in the documentation, slots can be used without the template tag.
+Although not specified in the documentation, it seems that slots can already be used outside the template element.

 Thanks to HTML slots, we don't need to code any specific behavior in our `customElement` implementation to accomplish content projection.